Anomalous Local Criticality in Heavy Fermion Metals from Holography

-We first generalize the spin symmetry of the Kondo system from SU(2) to SU(N) and take large-N \cite{PhysRevB.62.3852}, so in fact, the Kondo system is just a gauge system with SU(N) gauge group.
-The partitition function of Kondo system can be formally written as a functional of magnetic field coupled to the local spins by integrating out conduction electrons and local spins, in which $H$ is the microscopic Kondo lattice Hamiltonian defined at ultraviolet, in which $c_{i\sigma}^{\dagger},c_{i\sigma}$ are the conduction electrons at site $i$ with spin index $\sigma=1,...,N$, $S_{i}$ is the local spins at site $i$ taken an antisymmetric representation of the SU(N) group, $\boldsymbol{\Gamma}=(\Gamma^{1},\Gamma^{2},...,\Gamma^{N^{2}-1})$ are the SU(N) generator, $J_{k}$ is the Kondo coupling between conduction electrons and local spins, $I$ is the Ruderman-Kittel-Kasuya-Yosida (RKKY) coupling between nearest on site local spins, and $B$ is the external magnetic field coupled with local spin, the trace is taken over the gauge representation of rank-N.
+We first generalize the spin symmetry of the Kondo system from SU(2) to SU(N) and take large-N \cite{PhysRevB.62.3852}.
+So in fact, the Kondo system is just a gauge system with SU(N) gauge symmetry.
+By formally integrating out the conduction electrons and local spins, the partition function can be written as a functional of an external magnetic field coupled with the local spin, in which $H$ is the microscopic Kondo lattice Hamiltonian defined at ultraviolet, where $c_{i\sigma}^{\dagger},c_{i\sigma}$ are the conduction electrons at site $i$ with spin index $\sigma=1,...,N$, $S_{i}$ are the local spins at site $i$ taken an antisymmetric representation of the SU(N) group, $\boldsymbol{\Gamma}=(\Gamma^{1},\Gamma^{2},...,\Gamma^{N^{2}-1})$ are the SU(N) generator, $J_{k}$ is the Kondo coupling between conduction electrons and local spins, $I$ is the Ruderman-Kittel-Kasuya-Yosida (RKKY) coupling between nearest on site local spins, and $B$ is the external magnetic field coupled with the local spin, the trace is taken over the gauge representation of rank-N.